Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/samples/Sample3_CreateAndDeploy.md

 ### Creating a Project

-To create a new Question Answering projects, you will need to set your project name as well as the request content and call `CreateProject()` as shown below:
+To create a new Question Answering project, you will need to set your project name as well as the request content and call `CreateProject()` as shown below:

 ```C# Snippet:QuestionAnsweringProjectsClient_CreateProject
 // Set project name and request content parameters